-NSW developed a logo to be used in labeling, signage, and other materials such as letterhead and distributed materials.
+NSW is in the process of developing a logo to be used in labeling, signage, and other materials such as letterhead and distributed materials.

-The logo is discreet, unassuming, and does not use medical symbols, images of marijuana, related paraphernalia, or colloquial references to cannabis or marijuana.
+The logo will be discreet, unassuming, and will not use medical symbols, images of marijuana, related paraphernalia, or colloquial references to cannabis or marijuana.